buhtigitub/Ocasta/README.md

 - Room IDs are creation timestamps.
 - Schedule entries are unique contrained by time and room.
 - User input is escaped for security.
-- Solution doesn't implement a check for availability when booking a room, though rooms aren't really bookable through this API.
-- Admin username/password is stored on server, not looked up in DB.